-The City of Dubuque's location in the tri-state area of Iowa, Illinois, and Wisconsin provides the area with a regional economic importance.
+The City of Dubuque's location in the tri-state area of lowa, Illinois, and Wisconsin provides the area with a regional economic importance.
 The city has been endorsed as an All-American City in 2007, 2012, 2013, 2017, and 2019.
 The regional tax base is steady; the property tax base of the Dubuque Community School District itself is below the state average.
-The per pupil property tax valuation ranks 215 out of 327 school districts in the state.
+The per pupil property tax valuation ranks 224 out of 328 school districts in the state.
 The strong regional retail market continues to provide wealth to the community.
 The strong regional market is illustrated by various convention and tourism activities.

 The State of Iowa's school funding formula projects a controlled budget based on October's enrollment for the current budget year multiplied by a legislatively approved cost per pupil for the subsequent budget year.
-The per pupil allowable cost for FY 2021-22 was \$7,227.
-The State Supplemental Aid rate for FY 2022-23 is at 2.5% which equates to a per pupil amount of \$7,413.
+The per pupil allowable cost for FY 2022-23 was \$7,413.
+The State Supplemental Aid rate for FY 2023-24 is at 3.0% which equates to a per pupil amount of \$7,635.

-In light of these circumstances, the District must continue to operate in the most efficient manner possible during FY 2022-23 to help ensure adequate funding for staff, services, and supplies.
+In light of these circumstances, the District must continue to operate in the most efficient manner possible during FY 2023-24 to help ensure adequate funding for staff, services, and supplies.
+The District will need to find approximately \$3,500,000 in expense reductions in order to not reduce the unspent balance below the targeted goal.